yiwan330445/rcc/docs/maintenance.md

 if you add `--identity` you can see what was their environment specification.

 Then command `rcc holotree list` is used to list those concrete spaces that are consuming your disk space.
+There you can also see how many times space has been used, and when was last time it was used.
+(And using in this context means, that rcc did create or refresh that specific space.)

 Once you know what is there, and there are needs to remove catalogs, then see `rcc holotree remove -h` for more about information on that.
 One good